Sunday, February 22, 2026

 When Stars Are Scattered extends the possibilities of graphic novel memoir by centering refugee experience through lived testimony.
 The narrative highlights the ethical complexity of survival, family responsibility, and educational access within displacement contexts.
 The visual format mediates traumatic content while sustaining narrative integrity and dignity.

 Importantly, the memoir positions resilience within structural constraint—offering a counternarrative to simplistic “overcoming” tropes.
-For adolescent readers, the text supports global literacy and empathy development without romanticizing hardship.
+For adolescent readers, the text supports global literacy and the development of empathy without romanticizing hardship.

 Library & Instructional Application